-- To understand the mathematical fundamentals that is prerequisites for variety of courses like Data mining, Network protocols, analysis of Web traffic, Computer security, Software engineering, Computer architecture, operating systems, distributed systems bioinformatics, Machine learning. - To develop the understanding of the mathematical and logical basis to many modern techniques in computer science technology like machine learning, programming language design, and concurrency. - To study various sampling and classification problems.

-- To apply the basic rules and theorems of probability theory such as Baye's Theorem, to determine probabilities that help to solve engineering problems and to determine the expectation and variance of a random variable from its distribution. - Able to perform and analyze of sampling, means, proportions, variances and estimates the maximum likelihood based on population parameters. - To learn how to formulate and test hypotheses about sample means, variances and proportions and to draw conclusions based on the results of statistical tests. - Design various ciphers using number theory. - Apply graph theory for real time problems like network routing problem.
+☐ To understand the mathematical fundamentals that is prerequisites for variety of courses like Data mining, Network protocols, analysis of Web traffic, Computer security, Software engineering, Computer architecture, operating systems, distributed systems bioinformatics, Machine learning. □ To develop the understanding of the mathematical and logical basis to many modern techniques in computer science technology like machine learning, programming language design, and concurrency. ☐ To study various sampling and classification problems.
+Course Outcomes: After the completion of the course, student will be able to □ To apply the basic rules and theorems of probability theory such as Baye's Theorem, to determine probabilities that help to solve engineering problems and to determine the expectation and variance of a random variable from its distribution. $\Box$ Able to perform and analyze of sampling, means, proportions, variances and estimates the maximum likelihood based on population parameters. $\Box$ To learn how to formulate and test hypotheses about sample means, variances and proportions and to draw conclusions based on the results of statistical tests. ☐ Design various ciphers using number theory. ☐ Apply graph theory for real time problems like network routing problem.

 UNIT I: Basic Probability and Random Variables: Random Experiments, Sample Spaces Events, the Concept of Probability the Axioms of Probability, Some Important Theorems on Probability Assignment of Probabilities, Conditional Probability Theorems on Conditional Probability, Independent Events, Bayes Theorem or Rule.
-Random Variables, Discrete Probability Distributions, Distribution Functions for Random Variables, Distribution Functions for Discrete Random Variables, Continuous Random Variables
+Random Variables, Discrete Probability Distributions, Distribution Functions for Random Variables, Continuous Random Variables